James William Seamark 1865-1951

 The 1881 Census records show that Harriet had left the workhouse.
 The Board of Guardians may have placed her in the long-term care of foster parents.
 Harriet may not have had contact with her siblings or not known them since their separation from a young age.
 The 1901 census shows Harriet, aged 30, living on her own at Church Road, Urmston in Lancashire.
 She worked as a domestic servant.

 In 1901 the British Women’s Emigration Association was founded.
 At that time Canada was the land of hope to an increasing number of emigrants.
 On the 5th August 1903 Harriet sailed from England to Ontario aboard the S.S.
 Canada.
-She travelled to her destination under the care of an officer of the British Women’s Emigration Association.
 Ontario welcomed strong young women who were not afraid of hard work.
 In return they would be highly paid and they would find homes of their own.
-It is not known if Harriet married or if she found a home of her own.
+She travelled to her destination under the care of an officer of the British Women’s Emigration Association.
+It is not known if Harriet married, or if she did indeed find a home of her own.

 Josiah spent 13 years in the workhouse which had a profound effect on his behaviour.
 He left the workhouse on the 7th June 1884.
 The Board of Guardians apprenticed him for five years to Abel Walker, a tailor of Brook End, Keysoe, Bedfordshire.
 Once he had served his apprenticeship, he worked for Thomas Stock, a tailor of 36 Pilcroft Street, Bedford.
 In 1893 Thomas Stock dismissed Josiah for gross misconduct.
 He then found work as a labourer.
 On the 28th October 1894 Josiah married Annice Martin, aged 23, at St. Peter’s Church, Bedford.
 Their son John James was born the following year.
 Josiah could not hold down a job for long and Annice received no money from him to support herself and the baby.
 In 1895 Josiah left Annice and his son.
 The 1901 Census shows that Josiah is working as a farm labourer and living in lodgings at 17 Tavistock Place, Bedford.
 On the 4th June 1912 Josiah died, aged 41, of tuberculosis, he had also suffered from asthma.
 Josiah died at the Three Counties Asylum at Stotfold.
 A few weeks after Josiah died Annice married her second husband, Josiah Knight.